-“You can’t leave Turin before trying the Bicerin,” was the peremptory statement of a friend of mine, native from Italy’s former capital.
-As a matter of fact, by many, the Bicerin drink in Turin is considered as one of the mandatory things to do, in the same way as the royal palace or the Egyptian museum.
+“You can’t leave Turin before trying the Bicerin,” was the peremptory statement of a friend of mine, a native of Italy’s former capital.
+As a matter of fact, by many, the Bicerin drink in Turin is considered one of the mandatory things to do, in the same way as the royal palace or the Egyptian museum.

 Apart from being a treat perfect for just about any time of the day, why is the Bicerin so cherished?

 In Turin, there are many places that now make this famous drink, but apparently, the best one is prepared at the original coffee shop that invented it in the first place in 1763, Caffè Al Bicerin.
 Serving the original recipe from early morning for the local aficionados and the curious tourists, this small cafe bar attracts as many customers as it can accommodate all day long.

 When we arrived, the early morning before catching our train back to Rome, and I saw a big group of Italian tourists ready to enter the tiny bar and gorge in the coveted treat, for a moment I feared we would have to skip the last thing we had left to do in Turin after our four-day marathon.
 Thankfully, the nearby Santuario della Consolata church attracted the attention of our fellow visitors and we made it alone into the cafe.

 Stepping over the threshold of Caffè Al Bicerin (Piazza della Consolata 5) did feel like whirling back to some centuries ago.
 When it opened in 1763 by Giuseppe Dentis, creator of refreshing drinks, women-managed Al Bicerin was set in a palace in front of Santa Consolata church and welcomed its guests in a simple decor of wooden tables and benches.